Language/Sprog:

 Specific target organ toxicity — single exposure

-Substances or mixtures which in contact with water emits flammable gas
+Substances and mixtures which in contact with water emits flammable gas

 Hazard statement code